CongGroup/SecDev2018-tutorial/tutorial/README.md

 <center> <img src="assets/double.png" width=500> </center>

   6. (This part is only shown in the latter version.)
-Switch to the wallet, you can transfer your token between the private chain and the public chain.
+Switch to the wallet, you can transfer your token between the consortium chain and the public chain.
 After inputting the amount of token to transfer, click the `exchange` button, you will send a transaction signed by your account to our server which transfers the transaction to a chain.
 After a few seconds, you can see your token transferred to the other chain.

 <center> <img src="assets/wallet.png" width=400> </center>